Capital Department, San Juan: Geography

 The capital of San Juan has an area of 30 km2.
 To the north bordering department Chimbas, on the east by Santa Lucía, to the west and south by Rivadavia Rawson.
 The approximate population of the department of capital is 118,500 inhabitants.

 Population

-According to estimates from INDEC in the year 2,005 had 116,511 inhabitants.
+According to estimates from INDEC, the national institute responsible for censuses, it had 116,511 inhabitants in 2005.